Forum Fulvii

 Forum Fulvii was a small but flourishing Ligurian/Celtic first, then Roman settlement on the Via Fulvia, a road of north-west Italy, probably laid out by M. Fulvius Flaccus, consul in 125 BCE, from Dertona (today’s Tortona) to Hasta Pompeia (Asti).
 It has sometimetimes been identified with Valenza, but is now known to have been in the village of Villa del Foro, a suburb of Alessandria, population 433, some 7 km west-southwest of the town’s centre.

-It is located close to the river Tanaro, just below its confluence with the Belbo.
+It was located close to the river Tanaro, just below its confluence with the Belbo.
 Excavations of the site that have taken place since the 1980s, have revealed 200 m of this tract of the road, which was in use from 125 BCE until the second century CE.
 It is about 12 m in breadth and was constructed of riverine cobblestones mixed with small bricks and slag from iron smelting.
 It is notable that the road had to be resurfaced on a number of occasions after suffering from floods.